stealthconnectvpn/stealthconnectvpn/README.md

 ## StealthConnect VPN Service

 StealthConnect VPN allows you to securely connect to our wide range of VPN servers worldwide.
-Our Linux application enables you to easily select a VPN from the list
+Our Linux application enables you to easily select a VPN from the list .

+Multiple VPN locations to choose from.

 Installation Instructions